 Some additional defenses against arson charges may include:

 - No criminal intent

 If you have been arrested for allegedly starting a fire with the intent to destroy or damage property, you will want to contact a skilled criminal defense attorney in Georgetown as soon as possible.
-Law Office of Price & Wiggins, P.C. helps clients in such areas of Williamson County as Taylor, Round Rock, Leander, Hutto, and Cedar Park as well as communities in Bell County like Temple, Killeen, Harker Heights, and Belton.
+Law Office of Michael J. Price, P.C. helps clients in such areas of Williamson County as Taylor, Round Rock, Leander, Hutto, and Cedar Park as well as communities in Bell County like Temple, Killeen, Harker Heights, and Belton.

 Michael J. Price will work tirelessly to get the charges against you reduced or dismissed, but he will not back down from taking your case to trial if that is what is necessary to help you achieve the most favorable resolution.
 Call (512) 354-1880 or complete an online contact form right now to take advantage of a free legal consultation that will let our lawyers review your case and discuss possible strategies.